ambains/SimpleServe/README.md

 Goal of the project- Built a basic HTTP server using Node.js that connects sucessfully to a MYSQL database in MYSQL workbench and listens/responds to the outlined queries in the API.

-The next steps are to build a HTTP server to support the database schema of a patient information system data model, which is more complex than the data model of this project.